darrenyang0116/Global-fishing-vessel-watch/Create_map/No-take.md

 ## Style No-take Zone
 Black is not very appealing in the map.
-I changed different color to No-take zone.
+I added different color in CSS style to make No-take zone looks more obvious.
 <pre>
 .noTakeZone{fill:#e85a71; opacity:.75;}
 </pre>